BrewhouseTeam/brewhouseteam.github.io/_posts/2016-07-22-sql-in-rails.md

 Many databases, including Postgres, have another type of view, called a materialized view.
 Materialized views will actually persist the results from the query as if it were a table.
 Because of this, however, they need to be refreshed whenever the underlying data changes, so they’re best for scenarios where real-time data is not a priority.

 ## Summary
 So far, we've seen how we can use views and window functions to construct efficient queries in SQL, avoiding many of the common pitfalls encountered when pulling together data for a view.
-In Part 2 of this post, I'll discuss how we can use this to our advantage within Rails applications.
+In [Part 2](http://brewhouse.io/2016/08/12/sql-in-rails-part2.html) of this post, I'll discuss how we can use this to our advantage within Rails applications.
 Stay tuned!

+*Update 2016/08/12*: [Advanced SQL in Rails - Part 2](http://brewhouse.io/2016/08/12/sql-in-rails-part2.html) is up on the blog.
+Head over and check it out!